-Discover its Unesco World Heritage treasures.
+Discover its UNESCO World Heritage treasures.

-Discover its Unesco World Heritage treasures.
+Discover its UNESCO World Heritage treasures.

-Tapestry Apocalypse Angers LamoureuxStart your weekend with a visit to the National Estate of Château d’Angers, a true medieval gem.
-Discover the chapel, the royal dwelling and small castle, wander through the regular and hanging gardens, stroll among the roses and lilies, and don’t forget to take a look at the vineyard and vegetable garden.
-Take a stroll along the ramparts for a unique panoramic view of Angers and the château gardens.
-We’ve saved the best for last!
-Château des Ducs d’Anjou’s grand gallery is home to a world heritage treasure: the famous Apocalypse Tapestry.
+Tapestry Apocalypse Angers LamoureuxStart your weekend with a visit to the Castle of Angers (Château d’Angers), a fabulous mediaeval gem.
+Discover the chapel, the royal residence and the gatehouse.
+Take a stroll around the formal gardens and the hanging gardens atop the ramparts, wander among the roses and lilies, and don’t forget to admire the vineyard and vegetable garden.
+Walk along the ramparts to enjoy a unique view over Angers and the castle gardens.
+And we’ve saved the best until last!
+In the castle’s great gallery is a world heritage treasure: the famous, 103 metre long Apocalypse Tapestry.

 A group of friends visiting the Château d'Angers National Estate